 S. NO NAME AUTHOR(S) PUBLISHER 1 Introductory nuclear Physics Kenneth S. Krane .
 Wiley (1978) 2 Concepts of nuclear physics Bernard L. Cohen.
-Tata Mcgraw Hill, 1998 3 Radiation detection and measurement G.F.
-Knoll John Wiley & Sons, 2000 4.
+Tata Mcgraw Hill, 1998 3 Radiation detection and G.F.
+Knoll John Wiley & Sons, 2000 measurement 4.
 Quarks and Leptons F. Halzen and A.D.
-Martin, Wile y Ind ia, New De lhi
+Martin, Wiley India, New Delhi

 Course code PHY312

 Course Title Nuclear & Particle Physics

-Type of course PRACTICAL
+Type of course Practical

 LTP 0:0:4

 Credits 2

 Course prerequisite B.Sc Ist, IInd with Physics as one core subject

 Course Objective The aim of this course is to impart practical knowledge to the students

 about the counters.

+Course Outcome CO1 They have new ideas from fundamental research of nuclear

+physics is used in medicine.

+CO2 They can express alpha, beta and gamma decay and

+conservation laws of nuclear physics.

+CO3 Enable to gain knowledge on particle detectors and accelerators.
-1.To draw the plateau of a GM counter and find its dead time.

-2. To study the statistical fluctuations and end point energy of beta particles using GM counter.

-3.To study the absorption of beta particles in aluminium using GM counter and determine the absorption coefficient of beta particles from it.

-4.To study Gaussian distribution using G.M. counter.

-5.To determine the Source strength of a beta source using G.M. counter.

-6.Study of Poisson distribution using GM counter.

-7.To calibrate the scintillation counter using a known Gamma Source.

-8. To study absorption of gamma radiation by scintillation counter.
+- 1.To draw the plateau of a GM counter and find its dead time. - 2.To study the statistical fluctuations and end point energy of beta particles using GM counter. - 3.To study the absorption of beta particles in aluminium using GM counter and determine the absorption coefficient of beta particles from it. - 4.To study Gaussian distribution using G.M. counter. - 5.To determine the Source strength of a beta source using G.M. counter. - 6.Study of Poisson distribution using GM counter. - 7.To calibrate the scintillation counter using a known Gamma Source. - 8.To study absorption of gamma radiation by scintillation counter.

-S. NO NAME AUTHOR(S) PUBLISHER 1 Introductory nuclear Physics Kenneth S. Krane .
+S. NO NAME AUTHOR(S) PUBLISHER 1 Introductory nuclear Physics Kenneth S. Krane.
 Wiley (1978) 2 Concepts of nuclear physics Bernard L. Cohen.
 Tata Mcgraw Hill, 1998 3 Radiation detection and measurement G.F.
 Knoll John Wiley & Sons, 2000